Aiyon/Bumble/README.md

 It's 4AM, and 90% of this last commit has been bugfixing, because it turned out there was an oversight in some of the very first code I wrote.
 But this was only caused by a set of inputs that came from cell destruction, so it seemed like the new code was working and I had to work my way from the top down to it.
 Turns out a single value had been changed on a raycast, and it should have been easy to catch.
 Clearly I didn't test it as thoroughly as I thought.

 Either way, it has been fixed, and I can move on to sorting out enemy spawning so the player actually has time to build guards.
+But first, sleep.